๐Ÿ—ณ๏ธHonors US Government

 Why This Matters

-Federalism is the backbone of American government structure, and you'll see it everywhere on the AP exam—from multiple-choice questions about constitutional clauses to FRQs asking you to analyze Supreme Court cases.
-Understanding federalism means grasping how the Founders solved a fundamental problem: how do you create a national government strong enough to function while protecting state sovereignty and individual liberty?
-Every debate about healthcare, education, marijuana legalization, or immigration policy is essentially a federalism question.
+Federalism is the backbone of American government structure, and it shows up everywhere on the exam: multiple-choice questions about constitutional clauses, FRQs asking you to analyze Supreme Court cases, and concept application questions about current policy debates.
+Understanding federalism means grasping how the Founders solved a fundamental problem: how do you create a national government strong enough to function while still protecting state sovereignty and individual liberty?

+Every debate about healthcare, education, marijuana legalization, or immigration policy is at its core a federalism question.
 You're being tested on your ability to distinguish between enumerated, reserved, and concurrent powers, explain how the Supremacy Clause and Tenth Amendment create tension, and analyze how fiscal tools like grants shape federal-state relationships.
-Don't just memorize definitions—know what principle each concept illustrates and how they interact.
-When you see a question about federal overreach or states' rights, you need to immediately connect it to the constitutional provisions and models of federalism that apply.
+Don't just memorize definitions.
+Know what principle each concept illustrates and how they interact.
+When you see a question about federal overreach or states' rights, connect it immediately to the constitutional provisions and models of federalism that apply.

 Constitutional Foundations of Power Division

 The Constitution establishes the basic framework for dividing authority between national and state governments.
-These provisions create the legal architecture that determines who can do what—and what happens when governments clash.
+These provisions create the legal architecture that determines who can do what, and what happens when governments clash.

 Dual Sovereignty